 Learn more in Building Blocks: Comprehensive Housing-Element Guide.

-New!
-Housing Element Completeness Checklist (PDF) — Optional tool outlining the statutory requirement of housing element law to assist jurisdictions in the preparation of the housing element.
+Housing Element Completeness Checklist (PDF) — Optional tool outlining the statutory requirement of Housing Element Law to assist jurisdictions in the preparation of the housing element.

-To submit the housing element to HCD, local government have two options:
+To submit the housing element to HCD, local governments have two options:

 - Email Submittal – Send the housing element to HousingElements@hcd.ca.gov with a cover letter indicating if the element is a draft or adopted element.
 Please mail a subsequent hard copy for the files.
 Please note, some elements will be too large to be received through the email system.
 Please ensure your element was received by the system.
 HCD has limited capacity to receive elements through google docs or other similar download links.
 Elements that are too large will be required to be mailed.